wp-plugins/users-ultra/readme.txt

 <strong>FREE SUPPORT FORUM:</strong><br>
 <a href="http://usersultra.com/support/"><strong>Do you need help?</strong></a> <br>
 <pre>
-Please visit the Users Ultra Forum if you have any questions or if you have issues with the plugin.
+Please visit the Users Ultra Forum if you have any questions.
 We like to help! :)
 </pre>
 <strong>Online Preview</strong><br>
 <a href="http://usersultra.com/userultra/"><strong>Check all the features </strong></a> <br>